 is a skin infection caused by bacteria.
 The infection can cause sores to form anywhere on your body.
 The sores develop watery or pus-filled blisters that break and form thick crusts.
 Impetigo is most common in children and spreads easily from person to person.

-- Painful, red, warm skin around the blisters
+- You have painful, red, warm skin around the blisters.

-- Urinating less than usual or blood in your urine
+- You urinate less than usual or there is blood in your urine.

 Treatment for impetigo